Speaker of House thinks more women needed in parliament

 So let’s give it the ring it really has women has been in the forefront of politics for years and most stay away because of the above mentioned reasons.
 I leaved abroard for a while and not many people new of Dominica and those who did, new us by one name Dame Mary Eugenia Charles.

-9. Like or Dislike: Thumb up 0 Thumb down 0 what the hell are people thinking May 16, 2011
+9. what the hell are people thinking

 but if nobody want to vote for them what u expect nuh